NFSturm/forecasting/README.md

 * data.table
 * readr

 **Note**: Since recessions rarely happen (luckily!), the classes "Bust" (for recession) and "NoBust" (no recession) are heavily imbalanced.
 This creates some problem during the optimization process.
+To mend this issue, the optimizier uses the "prSummary"-function, which focusses on precision and recall.